rakhimov/scram/doc/coding_standards.rst

   are pointers (raw or smart),
   they are never null pointers
   unless explicitly specified.
-  Null pointer based logic must be rare, localized, and explicit.
+  Null-based logic must be
+  rare, localized, and explicit (consider using ``boost::optional`` instead).

 - Consider supplying a typedef or alias declaration for common smart pointers.